goss-org/goss/README.md

 ## Limitations

-`goss` works well on Linux, but support on Windows & macOS is alpha.
+`goss` is supported on Linux, but Windows & macOS support has been submitted and is maintained by the community.
 See [platform-feature-parity].

 The following tests have limitations.